PGCert in Higher Education

 Traditional scholarly essays are acceptable, but blogs, video diaries and pedagogical reports are also encouraged.

 The programme has one session per year that the whole cohort is expected to attend, and each unit has a further three or four face-to-face sessions.

-Collaboration is actively encouraged, so if there’s someone else on the PGCert in HE you’d like to work with, please consider joint submission.
+Collaboration is actively encouraged, so if there’s someone else on the PGCert in Higher Education you’d like to work with, please consider a joint submission.